funnypapaya/uxagustina-portfolio/case-studies/level.md

   <div class="swiper-slide carousel-content"><img src="/images/case-studies/level/level-slide-4.png" /></div>
   <div class="swiper-slide carousel-content"><img src="/images/case-studies/level/level-slide-5.png" /></div>
 {{/carousel}}

+### Usability testing

+At various times during the project, we conducted moderated usability testing sessions to put our assumptions regarding the functionality and design of the app to the test.

+I estimated and planned the entire process and I moderated three rounds of remote usability testing sessions (a total of 30 sessions).
+I also participated remotely in the in-person testing round that was conducted in San Francisco and assisted the on-site moderator with note-taking.

+The on-site session was used to validate the wireframes I created.
+After the resulting insights were incorporated into the design, we subdivided the app into sections and worked on these sections on two-week sprints.
+After each section was completed, I conducted a round of remote moderated usability testing.
+Each round of testing was done with ten participants.
+All incoming insights were incorporated into the design before moving forward onto the next section.

+**During the project, we conducted a total of 40 moderated usability testing sessions.**

 ## Results
 According to a pilot test done by the University of Southern California's Center for Body Computing, the original hypothesis turned out to be mostly true.
 Of the 284 employees that signed up for the Level trial, 221 ended up sticking with the platform for the full 15-week duration of the study (nine people never participated at all, while 54 dropped out mid-way through).
 According to the research, subjects much preferred having the activity tracker embedded in their prescriptive eyewear, rather than having to put on a separate wearable.
 Other factors proved helpful as well, like motivational prompts and encouragement from friends within the app.